FelixRitter3110/Predicting_Formula_1_Races_using_ANN/README.md

 They edited and wrote a lot of the code in this repository

 In the Scripts folder the file "Variables.ipynb" creates a dataframe and a CSV file of all variables used in the model

+Script "F1_baseline_model2.ipynb" creates a static ANN Model

+Script "Dynamic_model_baseline" created the dynamic ANN Model

+Script "Dynamic_Model_Testing" is used to test the accuracy of the model with different variables enabled

+Lastly,
+Script "F1_playground_start" is used as intital testing space but also data transformation

+Link to the full report: